Joxit/kokai/README.md

 FLAGS:
     -h, --help            Prints help information
+        --no-emoji        Remove emojis from headers
         --tag-from-ref    Get the tag of the ref commit and use it as a release name.
 This is like `git describe --tags --exact-match`
     -V, --version         Prints version information

 OPTIONS:
+        --add-links <add-links>    Add links to commits/issues/pr with specified url format (github/gitlab...).
+For commits only using github url format, use github:commits.
+For gitlab with commits and issues use gitlab:commits,issues
-        --name <name>    Explicit name for the release.
+        --git-url <git-url>        The git url of the project.
+Should be a url using http protocol for links --name <name>              Explicit name for the release.
 Useful when tag is a commit or HEAD --ref <ref>                Create a release changelog from previous tag until this ref.
 Can be a tag, commit hash or branch

 ARGS:
     <repository>    Path to the git repository [default: .]